Home About Services Engagement Insights Request a Design Review

 Why this matters for design review

 • Requirements are questioned, not just implemented.
-CCDE trains you to ask whether the stated requirements are the right requirements - whether the business problem and the technical problem are actually the same problem before you start solving it.
+The first question is whether the stated requirements are the right requirements -- whether the business problem and the technical problem are actually the same problem before you start solving either.

 • Architectural decisions are tested against implementation reality.
 A design that is architecturally coherent but operationally unworkable is not a good design.
 The CCIE lens catches the gap between what looks right on paper and what works in production.

 • Constraints are treated as design inputs, not obstacles.
-Budget, operational capability, existing infrastructure, vendor relationships - these are parameters that define what a good design looks like in that specific context, not problems to work around.
+Budget, operational capability, existing infrastructure, vendor relationships, organisational politics -- these are the parameters that define what a good design looks like in a specific context.

 • Failure scenarios are taken seriously.
-CCIE experience teaches you what actually happens under failure conditions - not what the diagram suggests should happen, but what happens in production when multiple things go wrong at the same time.
+CCIE experience teaches you what actually happens under failure conditions -- not what the diagram suggests should happen, but what happens in production when multiple things go wrong simultaneously.

 Want independent design review from someone who holds both?